minahilsaghir07-beep/flyrank-assignment-2/README.md

 POST /reports
 ```

-5. A PDF report will be generated automatically in the `reports/` folder.
+5. The PDF report will be generated in the `reports/` folder.

 ---

-# 👩‍💻 Author
+## 👩‍💻 Author

 **Minahil Saghir**

 ---

 **FlyRank Backend Assignment**